CP499ColoradoCollege/CCSGA-Comments/README.md

 The Labels and AppliedLabels tables are the final two tables that back the messaging service.
 Labels simply have a field for the text body of each label, which should be unique throughout the table.
 AppliedLabels embody the many-to-many relationship between Labels and Conversations.
 This design was chosen with the potential of supporting a small, fixed number of labels (although the system does not work this way currently) and with the potential of allowing label objects to become more complex than simple strings, if desired in the future.

 The database also includes two tables designed to be used if future development allows for a dynamic homepage.
-The Announcements table stores a string representation of an icon (the means of this representation remain to be determined), the announcement body, and the timestamp of the announcement.
+The Announcements table stores a string representation of an icon (the means of this representation remains to be determined), the announcement body, and the timestamp of the announcement.
 The Links table stores all of these attribtes as well as a URL to which a user is directed when clicking on that link.

 #### Component Commands and Configuration Info